-A player who in the 24 months (this change will come into effect from Summer 2024/2025) before a competition starts was a Representative Player (refer the below definition) or National Performance Program (NPP) participant or an equivalent program.
-For example for the 2024/2025 Summer Season, Representative Players from 2023 and 2024 squads as defined under Representative play for another club or team as well as their own club, for the current season.
+A player who in the 24 months before a competition starts was a Representative Player (refer the below definition) or National Performance Program (NPP) participant or an equivalent program.
+For example, for the 2024/2025 Summer Season, Representative Players from 2023 and 2024 squads as defined under from 2023 and 2024 squads as defined under

-Player, will be classed as Junior Restricted Players.
+Representative Player, will be classed as Junior Restricted

+Players.